 IBPI Workshop: Integrating Bike-Ped Topics into University Transportation Courses

-Hosted every summer since 2012, this two-day course is designed to help transportation planning and engineering faculty integrate bicycle and pedestrian topics into their courses.
-We focus on a holistic approach to teaching transportation engineering and planning by integrating design for bicycles and pedestrians.
-You'll gain an understanding of state-of-the art practice as well obtain learning materials and resources to broaden your curriculum and course design.
+Hosted every summer since 2012, this two-day course supports transportation planning and engineering faculty in integrating bicycle and pedestrian topics into their courses.
+We share the learning materials and resources necessary to broaden your curriculum and course design, and also take you through on-the-ground examples of infrastructure for active transportation.

 WHO SHOULD ATTEND?

 Participants should be instructors teaching within an accredited planning or engineering program, with a focus on transportation, or Ph.D. candidate students completing your degree program within 12 months of the workshop date and planning to teach transportation courses.
 We will follow up with participants to find out how they integrated the course information into their teaching.
-See photos from the 2019 workshop.
+See photos from the IBPI trainings over the years.
+This map offers a snapshot of our impact to date, in the US and Canada alone:

 - Light breakfast